-Upon passage of the PACT Act, VBA issued immediate processing guidance to all VAROs.
+Upon passage of the PACT Act, VBA issued immediate processing guidance to all VA Regional Offices (VAROs).
 On September 9, 2022, VBA followed up with more detailed interim guidance, which provided procedural steps to processing PACT Act related claims.
 Part of that guidance advised claims processors to hold claims that could not be granted until January 2023, when full PACT Act processing would begin.

 VBA's review of the PACT Act decisions dated after August 10, 2022, identified 17,563 prematurely decided claims across all VAROs through December 31, 2022.
 While some of the decisions were correctly decided, the notification that went to veterans did not include PACT Act language as required by law.
 The discovery of these prematurely decided claims was found under a compliance review.
-In January 2023, VA advised that they did not know to what extent all of the decisions were to be changed.
+In January 2023, VA advised that they did not know to what extent all of the claims decisions would need to be changed.